The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 That's all it was.

-Uh a week later in San Francisco, Leland Yi had a press conference to talk about death threats that have been made against him after he had demanded that I be dispatched and apologize and all that.
+A week later in San Francisco, Leland Yee had a press conference to talk about death threats that have been made against him after he had demanded that I be dispatched and apologized and all that.

 All I did was to say you ought to just simply apologize.